asilvadesigns/fightthebunnies/_posts/2017-05-15-comp-sci-is-hard.md

 title: Computer Science is hard
 ---

 It's all Google's fault really, this Foobar test is tough.
-However, it is thus far one of the most rewarding experiences I've ever.. experienced(deep words).
+However, it is thus far one of the most rewarding experiences I've ever, experienced.
+Deep words I know.
 If you don't know what Google Foobar is, a little Googling will get you straight.
 It seems to be a recruitment tool, or a cruel joke, fun nevertheless and makes you feel like a million bucks if you get an invite.

 I'll have to make a detailed post about it soon enough, I'm just waiting until I get a bit further.
 It's essentially a code test, you go level by level, where level **n** has **n** challenges, up to level 5 in my case.
 You are presented with word problems, given an input and expected output, you choose Java or Python, and have whatever amount of time limit to solve it.